-Some don't mind the other birds but still want hummingbirds and others want hummingbirds exclusively.
-Hopefully, we will help with some advice.
+Some don't mind the other birds but still want hummingbirds.
+Others want hummingbirds exclusively.
+Hopefully, this advice will help.

 A Little Story: